AiueoABC/Play_with_DroidCam/README.md

 This is an example; python capture.py 'xxx.xxx.xxx.xxx' 'yyyy'. 'xxx.xxx.xxx.xxx' should be the IP and 'yyyy' should be the port.

 # Camera Control
-You can control your camera with key stroke on a video window.
-For example;
+You can control your camera with pushing buttons on a video window.
-* 'f' :  Execute AutoFocus
-* 'l' :  Toggle LED
-* '+' :  Zoom In
-* '-' :  Zoom Out
-* 'r' :  Limit FPS
-* 'q' :  Quit

 # If you like,